Urban 4-H STEM Clubs

 Igniting youth interest in STEM and preparing them for higher education

-Read more about what youth in these clubs do.
-To join, contact:
+View the "Sites" tab below to learn more about what youth in these clubs do.

 Minnesota 4-H Youth Development provides leadership to the Minnesota CYFAR Project which is a federal, five-year grant aimed at building long-term programs and partnerships.
 Led by principal investigator Jennifer Skuza and Extension educator Joanna Tzenis, this project supports Urban 4-H STEM Clubs, in which young people explore STEM topics, imagine their futures in higher education and set and achieve educational goals together with their peers, program leaders and parents or guardians.